The Road Ahead

 Mobility scooters are used by less mobile people to help them get to everyday places, such as the local shops.

-When using your mobility scooter always follow the same road rules that apply to pedestrians.
-Ride on the footpath, preferably at walking speed, which is 2–3 kilometres per hour.
+When using your mobility scooter you must follow the same road rules that apply to pedestrians.
+Ride on the footpath, preferably at walking speed, which is 2–3km/h.
 You should also cross the road at safe places, such as traffic lights with pedestrian signals and at pedestrian crossings.

-Find out more about pedestrian road rules and the safe us of mobility scooters.
+Find out more about the safe us of mobility scooters.

 Other transport options